Apple Fitness Plus

 ● Stream various workouts on iPhone, iPad, or Apple TV

 ● Synced Apple Watch fitness data shows on screen

-Apple Fitness+ is a new subscription service for Apple Watch owners.
+Apple Fitness+ is a subscription service geared towards Apple Watch owners.
 Subscribers stream workout videos while viewing synced Apple Watch workout data.
-In late 2020, the service will launch at $9.99 per month, $79.99 per year, or as part of the $29.95 per month Apple One Premier bundle.
+On December 14, the service launched at $9.99 per month, $79.99 per year, or as part of the $32.95-per-month Apple One Premier bundle.

 Apple Fitness+ Features

 Apple's new workout streaming service stands as a rival to alternatives like Peloton and NordicTrack.
 Rather than requiring expensive equipment dedicated to exercise, it uses Apple devices you already own to move in sync with on-screen instructors while your workout displays alongside them.

 Apple Fitness+ originally required users to own an Apple Watch Series 3 or newer running at least watchOS 7 to participate.
 However, that requirement is now gone and anyone can use the service via an iPhone, iPad, or Apple TV.

 As going to the gym can be either impossible or risky during the ongoing pandemic, home workouts have become part of the "new normal."
 Apple Fitness+ is a service that can make home exercise easier and more rewarding for Apple Watch owners.

 The interactive video-streaming portion of Apple Fitness+ resides in a new Fitness app that is available on iPhone, iPad, and Apple TV.
 Users select an exercise routine, and a pre-recorded workout will begin on the screen.
 After choosing the activity, their Apple Watch will automatically start tracking their movement.

 - HIIT (high-intensity interval training)